-In many cases, the best option when facing debts that you can no longer pay is to file bankruptcy.
+In many cases, the best option when facing debts that you can no longer pay is to file bankruptcy in Mesa.
 However, while this is the option that offers you the best future financial safety, this isn’t the only option.

 It is important to remember that this method only works in situations where the creditor (the person you owe money too) has no way of legally enforcing the debt.
 This can work with casual money loans between friends and family where there has been no paperwork signed, but of course, this won’t make you popular!